na-na-hi/renget/archive/vffr2.md

 &nbsp;
 ####Spending

+!!!note Part 2
+	Part 2 is coming soon, so if you're just starting, it might be in your best interest to sit on all your gems 'til Senadina and start fair.
+With all the mechanical changes coming down the pipe, pre-part 2 suits will probably be p. bad in comparison to the new moon ring combinations.

 Save your fucking gems starting out.
 It costs 28,000 to guarantee a new S-rank, and while the guarantee carries over to the next banner (read the fucking small print on the supply rules - e.g. EXPA/expansion only carry over the pity to S-rank, the internal